• Skip to primary navigation

 For those friends who only want a bite or two of dessert.

-sliced apples with cinnamon on a roasting pan
+sliced apples on a baking sheet

 Roasted Cinnamon Apples